What is GIST?

 What if imatinib does not work, or the patient becomes resistant?

-If the disease progresses on imatinib treatment, other drugs like sunitinib, regorafenib, avapritinib and ripretinib are available.
-The latter two drugs have been recently approved in 2020 and are available under special support programs.
+If the disease progresses on imatinib treatment, other drugs like sunitinib, regorafenib, avapritinib, and ripretinib are available.
+The latter two drugs were recently approved in 2020 and are available under special support programs.

-Are there any side effects for the drug?
+Are there any side effects of the drug?

-Yes, common side effects are fatigue, nausea, body pain, difference in blood count and platelet count occurs.
-Your doctor will be monitoring you for these side effects.
+Yes, common side effects are fatigue, nausea, body pain, and differences in blood count and platelet count.
+The doctor will be monitoring the patient for these side effects.
 Most patients tolerate the drug well and side effects improve over time.

 Does chemotherapy work for treating GIST?

 Research shows that traditional chemotherapy and radiation are not effective in the treatment of GIST.

 What kind of monitoring is needed?

-A CT Scan or PET Scan is recommended every 3-6 months by a doctor to monitorsee the response to treatment.
+A CT Scan or PET Scan is recommended every 3-6 months by a doctor to monitor the response to treatment.
 If the disease is decreased/or remains the same size, the same therapy is continued.
 If it increases, your therapy may be changed.

 Will insurance pay for the drugs?

 Many drug companies offer financial help or discount programs.
-For insurance, please check the policy documents which shows has the details of what is covered under cancer treatment.
+For insurance, please check the policy documents which have the details of what is covered under cancer treatment.

 Do we have any support groups in India?

-Yes, we have the Sachin Sarcoma Society performing a wonderful job in connecting patients and doctors.
-The Life Rraft Ggroup can assistdoes the job in connecting patients internationally and by providing information and resources for the patient community.
+Yes, we have the Sachin Sarcoma Society (SSS) performing a wonderful job of connecting patients and doctors.
+Furthermore, The Life Rraft Group assists in connecting patients internationally and provides information and resources for the patient community.

 What type of support do they give?

-They connect us to the specific doctors, and they support emotionally by sending positive messages.
+They connect patients to specific doctors, and they support them emotionally by sending positive messages.

-What type of attitude should the patient should have?
+What type of attitude should the patient have?

 Be positive.
 Be Happy.
 Find solace with the family members and caregivers and face the thing with the attitude “Cancer is Conquerable”.
 With new available treatment options and better care, most patients do well.